T

 Insider tips

-• Utilize Warsaw's efficient public transport system (trams, buses, metro) by purchasing a travel card.
+• Utilize Warsaw's efficient public transport system (trams, buses, metro) to navigate the city.

 Packing highlights